nf-core/eager/docs/usage.md

 We provide various options for indexing of different types of reference genomes. nf-core/eager can index reference genomes for you (with options to save these for other analysis), but you can also supply your pre-made indices.

 Supplying pre-made indices saves time in pipeline execution and is especially advised when running multiple times on the same cluster system for example.
-You can even add a resource [specific profile](#profile) that sets paths to pre-computed reference genomes, saving even time when specifying these.
+You can even add a resource [specific profile](#profile) that sets paths to pre-computed reference genomes, saving time when specifying these.

 #### `--large_ref`

 This parameter is required to be set for large reference genomes.
-If your reference genome is larger than 3.5GB, the `samtools index` calls in the pipeline need to generate `CSI` indices instead of `BAI` indices to accompensate for the size of the reference genome.
+If your reference genome is larger than 3.5GB, the `samtools index` calls in the pipeline need to generate `CSI` indices instead of `BAI` indices to compensate for the size of the reference genome.
 This parameter is not required for smaller references (including a human `hg19` or `grch37`/`grch38` reference), but `>4GB` genomes have been shown to need `CSI` indices.
 Default: off

 #### `--save_reference`